UnderValley/LearnPyQt6/README.md

 # About the project
-- In the there are three directories in the "FirstWindow", in which "Part One" & "Part Two" record the process I learnt PyQt6.
+- There are three directories in the "FirstWindow", in which "Part One" & "Part Two" record the process I learnt PyQt6.
 And in the rest is the main code of the project.
-- "camera calibration.py" is a program to calibrate camera and get its paraments.
-- "DrawingBoard.py" is a test program, testing the transformation matrix.
-- "transformationMatrix.py" get transformation matrix offline.
-- "multimedia" will be the final client to achieve the objective of this project.
+> Part Nine
+> > The main programs
+> > > multimedia.py: the main function module
+> > > DrawingBoard.py: the main test module
+> > > color.py: include some color definition
+> > > MATRIX.py: include the transform matrix to be used
+> > > UDP.py: include the UDP settings information
+> > Tools & Test
+> > > camera calibration.py
+> > > transformationMatrix.py
+> > > UDPsocket.py

 # Learn Process Record
 ## Thur.
 19th, Oct